rcarlsen/pyLoggerBT/src/readme.txt

 Select Options -> Connect... to choose the bluetooth device connected to your sensor hardware.
-After a successful connection the program will automatically begin displaying logging data while simultaneously writing received data to the memory card.
+After a successful connection the program will automatically begin displaying logging data while simultaneously writing received data to the memory card in CSV format.

 Select Option -> Stop Logging to end the logging session and disconnect from the bluetooth device.
 This also closes the file and will display the file name.